godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask3.md

 #### Contract Address

-Replace `<YOUR_CONTRACT_ADDRESS>` with the address of the Ethereum contract you will be making calls to.
-This value should be a hex string that was returned when the after deploying the contract.
+Replace `<YOUR_CONTRACT_ADDRESS>` with the address of the Ethereum contract you will call.
+This value should be a hex string that will be returned after deploying the contract.

 ```js
 const CONTRACT_ADDRESS = '<YOUR_CONTRACT_ADDRESS>';